Home / FoodPoisoning / Hemolytic-Uremic Syndrome (HUS) Lawyer

 When HUS is caused by Shiga toxin-producing E. coli, the HUS symptoms will begin with those associated with E. coli gastroenteritis, including one or more of the following: vomiting, nausea, diarrhea (it has a tendency of being bloody), stomach pain or cramps, body aches, headaches, dehydration, and fatigue.
 The most telling sign, and the one physicians are on the look-out for, is blood in the stool.
 And while most victims of Shiga toxin-producing E. coli will recover within two to three weeks, according to the CDC, about 5 to 10 percent of people diagnosed with an infection from E. coli O157:H7 develop HUS.
 In those victims, about a week after the E. coil infection, HUS can surface and have a whole host of symptoms of its’ own, including:

-Individuals with “heightened susceptibility” to HUS following a STEC infection include individuals with specific genetic mutations making them more prone to atypical HUS, and according to the CDC, those of heightened susceptibility include “children younger than 5 years and adults aged 65 and older.”
-It also includes those with HIV or an immuno-compromised medical condition.
+Individuals with heightened susceptibility to HUS after a STEC infection include young children, elderly, and individuals with specific genetic mutations making them more prone to atypical HUS.
+According to the CDC, those at higher risks from an infection from STEC include “children younger than 5 years and adults aged 65 and older.”

-Many food safety advocates and medical professionals consider the most worrisome cases to be those that present in children.
-This is due to a number of considerations including age, inability to understand what is happening, and the life expectancy of a child coupled with the ongoing effects post-HUS resolution (the number of years a child may face complications into the future).
+The most worrisome cases are those that present in children, due to their age, inability to understand what is happening, and their life expectancy coupled with the ongoing effects post-HUS resolution.

 In short, the effects of HUS on children are serious and can last for years or even life.
 Many of the victims will eventually require a kidney transplant, and those who get a kidney transplant may require a second or third transplant due to complications or rejection by the body.

 What Types of Complications are Commonly Associated with HUS?